-It was at this time that I met my meditation teacher and embarked on my spiritual journey.
-Life became deeper, richer, more rewarding and meaningful.
-Transition wasn’t easy but time passed and I started growing into my new life.
+It was during that time that I met my meditation teacher and embarked on my spiritual journey.
+Life became rich, more rewarding, and meaningful.
+The transition was not easy, but time passed, and I started growing into my new life.

 I continued to work and eventually went back to school and graduated with a degree in education.
-One thing led to the next and instead of teaching, I found myself climbing the corporate ladder and becoming an account executive for Clinique, a division of the Estée Lauder Corporation.
+One thing led to the next.
+Instead of teaching, I found myself climbing the corporate ladder and becoming an account executive for Clinique, a division of the Estée Lauder Corporation.

 When my twin daughters arrived, I found myself wearing many hats and juggling many roles.

 I tried to balance it all.
-What worked one day didn’t work the next.
-One step forward, two steps backwards.
+What worked one day didn’t work the next; one step forward, two steps backward.
 By the time the girls were two years old, I knew I had to leave corporate.

 I felt I was missing out on the best years of their lives.

 My dilemma was that work has always been important to me.
-It’s how I express myself and my creativity in this world.
+It is how I express myself and my creativity in this world.

-I love being a mother and there’s this whole other part of me that needs to be engaged and independent.
+I love being a mother.
+There is also this whole other part of me that needs to be engaged and independent.
 Starting my own business seemed a natural next step.